GoogleCloudPlatform/professional-services-data-validator/README.md

 The [Installation](docs/installation.md) page describes the prerequisites and setup steps needed to install and use the data validation tool.

 ## Usage
-In order to run validations using this tool a user needs to create connections to the source and target.
-Once the connections are created, the tool can run validations on those connections.
-To store data validation results in BigQuery, results handler should be configured as mentioned in the section below.
+Before using this tool, you will need to create connections to the source and target tables.
+Once the connections are created, you can run validations on those tables.
+Validation results can be printed to stdout (default) or outputted to BigQuery.
+The validation tool also allows you to save or edit validation configurations in a YAML file.
+This is useful for running common validations or updating the configuration.

 ### Connections
 The [Connections](docs/connections.md) page provides details about how to create and list connections for the validation tool.